 '''

-bash$ macek -pGF2 '!extend b;!prtree;!minor' F7 F7#
+bash$ ./macek -pGF2 '!extend b;!prtree;!minor' F7 F7#

 '''

-In this case, we generate all binary extensions to the matrix of the Fano matroid F7.
-Then we print the two generated extension in the tree as sons of F7, and finally we show that both the extensions have the dual of F7 as a minor.
+Then we print the two generated extension in the tree (as sons of) F7, and finally we show that both the extensions have the dual of F7 as a minor.
 Hence F7 is a splitter for binary matroids with no F7 minor.

-Alternatively, one may achieve the same result with another call that excludes the F7-minor immediately in the generating process.
+Alternatively, one may achieve the same result with another call that excludes the F7minor immediately in the generating process.
 (Notice that commands are executed even inside option parameters.)

 '''

-bash$ macek -pGF2 '@ext-forbid "F7;!dual";!extend b' F7
+bash$ ./macek -pGF2 '@ext-forbid "F7;!dual";!extend b' F7

 '''